Anya-wUw/CV-Projects/README.md

 # CV-Projects 🚀
-My collection of projects focused on training and improving machine learning skills in object detection, segmentation, and retrieval tasks.
+My collection of projects focused on training and improving skills in Computer Vision.

 ---